jrdcasa/gecos/docs/02-installation.md

 * [Indigox](https://github.com/allison-group/indigox)
 * [Openbabel](http://openbabel.org/wiki/Main_Page)
 (...)

 The full list of dependencies can be followed from both **[requirements.txt](../requirements.txt)** and **[setup.py](../setup.py)** files.

-These dependencies are handled by the setup.py script and they shoud be installed automatically following these steps.
+These dependencies are handled by the **setup.py** script and they should be installed automatically following these steps.
 Anyway, few software need to be installed manually (see Pre-installation section)

 -------------------
 #### Pre-installation